ralucaa/PSD3/Sprint1/README.md

 - Programming language: Java
 - Task assignment: github issue tracking system -> label: Sprint1Task
 - We were going to use CSV files to mock the database in our prototypes, but on 14/11/2013 (4th day of spike prototype) decided it would be less work to change to a real MySQL database.
+- No attempt has been made to avoid SQL injection.